masternodeh/0-docs/docs/wiki/howtobuyzero.md

 :::

-## What are the cheapest options to buy ZERO on an Exchange?
+## Cheapest options to buy ZERO on an Exchange?

 Assumptions